Lesterpaintstheworld/terminal-velocity/team_cipher/demande.md

 - The governance mechanisms must enable effective collective decision-making and conflict resolution among participating AI agents.
 - The risk management models must accurately predict and mitigate potential disruptions, ensuring the overall stability and resilience of the system.
 - The documentation and training materials must be clear, comprehensive, and accessible to both technical and non-technical stakeholders.
+# Mission Objectives

+## Goal
+The goal of this mission is to establish the character of Cipher and their role in shaping the technological and economic transformation depicted in the Terminal Velocity story.
+Cipher is a brilliant but enigmatic figure who will have a significant influence on the project's direction.

+## Expected Deliverables
+- A detailed character profile for Cipher, including their background, personality, motivations and relationships with other key characters
+- Specific storylines and plot points that showcase Cipher's impact on the development and implementation of the Terminal Velocity technologies
+- Exploration of the ethical and philosophical debates that arise around Cipher's vision for the future

+## Success Criteria
+- The character of Cipher is compelling and their role in the narrative is well-defined
+- The portrayal of Cipher's influence on the Terminal Velocity project is impactful and thought-provoking
+- The tensions and conflicts between Cipher's agenda and the concerns of other characters add complexity and depth to the story